RujulChaudhari/Azure-Sentinel_AttackMap/README.md

 ### Learning Objectives:
 1. Provisioning and deprovisioning virtual environments within Azure.
 2. Third-party API calls.
-3. Security Information and Event Management - log anaylyis and visualization.
+3. Security Information and Event Management - log analysis and visualization.
 > NOTE: Since we will utilize RDP you will need a Windows host machine - a Windows virtual machine will also work.